w3f/Grants-Program/applications/polkadotjs_no_code.md

 ### Ecosystem Fit

-The main target of this plugin is for every potential user of the Substrate / Polkadot / Kusama ecosystem not only developers because no code is easy and the plugin is free to use, everyone can try to build something with it.
+The main target of this plugin is every potential user of the Substrate / Polkadot / Kusama ecosystem.
+No-Code requires much less time to start work with, making it very easy for everyone that wants to experiment with it to bring their ideas to life.

-Developers will be able to build dapps and users will be able to connect their wallets to it.
-All while without a single line of code.
-The potential here is big since currently there are no similar plugins that could do this for Polkadot.
+We see it as a big potential for the Polkadot ecosystem and Bubble ecosystem, since currently there are no similar plugins that could do this for Polkadot without code.
-There are a few other plugins that do the same thing but for other chains (those were built by us as well) and all of them became pretty popular, even the paid ones.
+So far we have to build a few Web3 plugins for other networks like Ethereum or Solana, and from the activity on those plugins forum thread, turns out there are a lot of no-code developers interested in building something with it even if they are paid.
-So the potential for a free plugin that will bring the Polkadot ecosystem is big, there are no other no-code solutions for Polkadot/Substrate/Kusama
+So the potential for a free plugin that will bring the Polkadot ecosystem to no-code is big.

 ## Team :busts_in_silhouette: